Smanar/Domoticz-deCONZ/README.md

 - If you haven't github acount, the support in domoticz forum is here https://www.domoticz.com/forum/viewtopic.php?f=68&t=25631

+- You can't use the native fonction in domoticz for switch (activation devices), because this plugin trigger device event for useless information, like battery level.
+So instead of using trigger event, you need to use button detected.
+You have some LUA exemples here : https://github.com/Smanar/Domoticz-deCONZ/wiki/Examples-to-use-LUA-script-for-switch

 ## Known issues.
 - Don't take care about the error message